snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-attribution-data-model/custom-implementations/index.md

 When analyzing marketing attribution it is always going to be a specific analysis with respect to time: there is always a conversion period, which sets the main timeframe of the analysis, during which conversions happen.

-By default, the model expects a spend source and the model aggregates that by the sum of total cost by spend and by channel and campaign.
-This is where it might make sense add custom logic, adjusting the period to filter on the investment period relative to the conversion period in question.
-By default, it is taking spends before the conversion happened but not more than 90 days earlier spends:
+By default, the model expects a spend source and the model aggregates that (it takes the sum of total cost by spend and by channel and campaign).
+However, associating the spend data with the attribution data is taken dynamically by default based on the timestamp of the conversion relative to the spend.
+The view by default takes into account spend data that happened before conversion but no less than 90 days before conversion.
+This is where it makes sense add custom logic, adjusting the period to filter on the investment period relative to the conversion period in question depending on business requirements.

 ```sql
     from spend_with_unique_keys s